maarten-pennings/howto/c64-bmc64kbd/readme.md

 ![mapping row 4](map-row4.png)

-The `Fn` is used in the last section for extra mappings.
+The `Fn` is explained in the last section for extra mappings.

 # Row 5